deeponion/deeponionj/README.md

 [![Build Status](https://travis-ci.com/deeponion/deeponionj.svg?branch=master)](https://travis-ci.com/deeponion/deeponionj)   [![Coverage Status](https://coveralls.io/repos/deeponion/deeponionj/badge.png?branch=master)](https://coveralls.io/r/deeponion/deeponionj?branch=master)

-### Welcome to bitcoinj
+### Welcome to DeepOnionj

-The bitcoinj library is a Java implementation of the Bitcoin protocol, which allows it to maintain a wallet and send/receive transactions without needing a local copy of Bitcoin Core.
+The DeepOnionj library is a is a Java implementation of the DeepOnion protocol, which allows it to maintain a wallet and send/receive transactions without needing a local copy of DeepOnion Core.
 It comes with full documentation and some example apps showing how to use it.
+It is a fork of the bitcoinj library.

 ### Technologies